-It's wonderful that you're planning to start trekking in the Himalayas.
+It's terrific that you're planning to start trekking in the Himalayas.
 You'd be happy to know that around 70% of our trekkers are beginners.

-Having said that, you must choose your trek wisely -- something that is not too difficult, yet will allow you to experience the grand settings of the Himalayas.
+You must choose your trek wisely -- something that is not too difficult yet will allow you to experience the grand settings of the Himalayas.

 From over a decade of experience, these are the treks we find best suited for beginners:

-Even though these treks are considered good for beginners, they need at least 30-45 days of preparation on your part.
+Even though these treks are considered suitable for beginners, they need at least 30-45 days of preparation on your part.
 Ensure you go for the trek only after physically preparing for it.

-Many people are intimidaated by the idea of a Himalayan trek.
-It’s true that there are very real risks and challenges.
+Many people are intimidated by the idea of a Himalayan trek.
+There are indeed genuine risks and challenges.

-Each trek has its own fitness requirements.
-But to give you an overview, before your Himalayan trek, you should be able to comfortably run a distance of 5 km within a fixed period of time.
+Each trek has its fitness requirements.
+But to give you an overview, before your Himalayan trek, you should be able to comfortably run a distance of 5 km within a fixed period.

 We have several resources and videos on this website to help you get fit.
 Once you register for your trek, your trek coordinator will also be in touch regularly to provide additional support and check your progress.